 If your desired domain is not available, you can try to combine your brand name with specific keywords.

-You can check your domain’s availability using the Zyro Domain Checker.
+You can check your domain’s availability using the Zyro Domain Name Search.
 You’re able to register your domain right after you find one that fits your brand.

 2. Choose a website builder